jenellemillison/Pick_of_the_Day/README.md

 TODO:
 Known bugs: If by the deadline there are still known issues, list these with any helpful info.
-Versions or other requirements: Java 8, SceneBuilder
+Versions or other requirements: Java 8 (JRE and SDK versions), SceneBuilder